skynet/astronomer-ee/docs/index.md

 ## Overview
-Astronomer Enterprise Edition allows your to deploy the modules of the Astronomer Platform to Kubernetes.

-Astronomer Enterprise Edition requires an active subscription license from Astronomer.
+Astronomer Enterprise Edition allows your to deploy the modules of the Astronomer Platform to Kubernetes, and requires an active subscription license from Astronomer.

 ## Requirements
 The only requirement to get up and running is a running Kubernetes cluster.